- Director: Ang Lee

 But to a teenager in America in 2000, what I mostly remembered was the way the characters seemed to float their way through this version of China, over rooftops and walls, seeming weightless even in the heights of thin, whispering trees.
 I had never seen anything like it.
 Of course, this movie did not invent what is known in China as the Wuxia genre, literally meaning “martial heroes,” though it can perhaps be credited with popularizing it in the West to a degree it had not been before.
 Nor did it invent the idea that Wuxia heroes could run up walls with ease.
 However, the movie takes this idea and depicts it on a Hollywood scale, with a level of budget and location shooting unavailable to any previous entry in the genre.
 It all seems incredibly sure-handed, considering, though that perhaps belies what was going on behind the scenes.
 Ang Lee spent 8 months at the start of shooting just on the half-hour or so of the movie set out in the Chinese desert, driving himself and his actors nuts in the dust and heat.

 Crouching Tiger, Hidden Dragon is set in a misty, nebulous Chinese past.
 The movie is non-specific as to its setting except to say that it’s during the Qing dynasty, which for those who may not be aware lasted from 1644 to 1911, so a wide swath there.
-Its plot may occasionally be opaque to Western viewers, especially those who occasionally look down at their phones, but I actually found it really interested and movie.
+Its plot may occasionally be opaque to Western viewers, especially those who occasionally look down at their phones, but I actually found it really interesting and moving.
 Chow Yun-Fat and Michelle Yeoh play middle-aged, experienced warriors, who have always loved each other but never said anything.
 He is trying to retire and she is running a “security company,” so he sends her to take his “Green Destiny Sword” to a friend in Beijing.
 Soon, however, a masked thief steals the sword with, mysteriously, the same martial arts powers that the two warriors have.

 I’ll leave at least some of the spoilers out, as the movie treats them as reveals, though I don’t know if they’re supposed to be surprises or not.
 But this is the breakthrough role of young Chinese actress Zhang Ziyi, who went on to star in some of this movies most erstwhile imitators, such as House of the Flying Daggers, and become one of China’s most bankable domestic stars.
 In the end, other than its incredible visuals, the movie is about her character, and her character’s relationship with the older couple.
 She is chafing against the gender roles of Chinese society.
 She has all this power but no training, and is ruled by youthful fury rather than the cool, calculating detachment personified by Chow and Yeoh.
 She could easily turn into the bad guy in this movie, sort of a female, Chinese Anakin Skywalker, but this is a much better movie than that.
 Chow and Yeoh’s characters never completely lose sympathy for her, nor she for them, even when she’s completely destroying a tavern full of outlaws and everyone in it.
 You know, dumb teenager stuff.